 The type of surface your dog spends most of their time on.
 Are they indoor mostly and only touching carpet?
 Outdoors on grass or dirt?
 Or do they go for frequent walks on asphalt or concrete?

 How much time their feet actually spend on the ground.
 Do they spend most of their day in your arms or on the couch?
 Or do they get around under their own power?

 What they eat.
-Your dogs nutritional plan, particularly the balance of certain minerals and vitamins can have an impact on the health and growth rate of your dog's nails.
+Your dogs nutrition, particularly the balance of certain minerals and vitamins can have an impact on the health and growth rate of your dog's nails.

 Certain health conditions.
 Dogs can get nail bed infections, auto-immune disorders, and tumors that can affect the health and growth rate of their nails.

 A good rule of thumb (pun definitely intended!) is that you should trim your dog's nails, or have them trimmed, as often as it takes to prevent their nails from touching the ground when they're standing (just like in the inset photo).
 And while this frequency will be different for each dog, the more often you do it the more accustomed to and amenable to it they will be.
 Especially if you start young, go slowly, and take care to avoid the nerves and blood supply to the nails.
 So if it's possible and practical to trim your dog's nails weekly or at least every other week, you'll likely see better results, have a much less stressed dog, and experience less stress yourself in the process.